ghorsey/OpenGraph-Net/README.md

 You can access each open graph value by passing in value key to the open graph dictionary.
 For example:
 `graph["Description"]` will return the description.

-The required Open Graph properties are available view properties on the OpenGraph object as a convenience.
+The four required Open Graph properties for all pages are available as direct properties on the OpenGraph object.

 * graph.Type
 * graph.Title
 * graph.Image
 * graph.Url

-The original url used to generate the OpenGraph data is available from the OriginalUrl property graph.OriginalUrl
+The original url used to generate the OpenGraph data is available from the `OriginalUrl` property `graph.OriginalUrl`.